affiq23/text_classification_project/README.md

 ## Troubleshooting

-1. **Dependencies**: make sure all required dependencies are installed using the provided `pip install` command; I had some issues with the depenencies working with my local environment, so if the project isn't running, this is probably the main error.
+1. **Dependencies**: make sure all required dependencies are installed using the provided `pip install` command; I had some issues with the dependencies working with my local environment, so if the project isn't running, this is probably the main error.

 2. **File Path**: I have my local file path listed in each part of the project, so that might need to be changed if running locally on another machine.